lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/004_ROUTING_3.md

 ## Routing - PART3
-> Route Gaurd, nested child, preserve QueryParam,etc
+> nested child and  preserve QueryParam

 ### A. Add nested route
 1. first see current state